Top 5 Mental Health Challenges Facing College Students and How to Get Help

 - They no longer attend classes or social outings

-- They are experiencing extreme anger or sadness over a relationship in their life
+- They're experiencing extreme anger or sadness over a relationship in their life

 - They react negatively or with apathy to most things

-- They are talking about death or suicide
+- They often talk about death or suicide

-It is important to seek help from professionals for any level of depression, so if you feel your friend is at risk, encourage them to seek help and offer to accompany them, be it to a student health center or a doctor's appointment.
-While talking through their issues with you may be helpful, it is not a substitute for treatment; depression can worsen or lead to a number of other mental illnesses if left untreated.
+If you believe someone you know is at risk, gently encourage them to seek help and offer to accompany them to a student health center or doctor's appointment.
+Although talking through their challenges with you may be helpful, understand that this is not a substitute for professional treatment.

 - Have you experienced extreme sadness or hopelessness?

 - Does your family have a history of depression?

 - Have you turned to heavy drinking or drug use to relieve feelings of hopelessness?